roblaing/erlang-webapp-howto/unit7/README.md

 But I didn't get far with Erlog.
-The executable `bin/erlog` gave a crash report instead of launching a Prolog REPL on my machine, which I'm guessing is because I'm using a recent OTP version, 22, whereas Erlog's documentation says it was developed with Erlang versions R14B02 - 17.
+The executable `bin/erlog` gave a crash report instead of launching a Prolog REPL on my machine, which I'm guessing is because I'm using a recent OTP version, 22, whereas Erlog's documentation says it was developed for a fairly old Erlang version.

 And in any event I couldn't figure out from Erlog's sparse documentation how to use it as a "library language" from the Erlang REPL.